apache/pulsar/site2/doc-guides/naming.md

 * Vague, boring, and unclear PR titles decrease team efficiency and productivity.

-* PR titles should be engaging, easy to understand and readable.
+* PR titles should be engaging, easy to understand, and readable.

 Good titles often bring many benefits, including but not limited to the following: